rzaidel/nx-workspace/README.md

 > **Also, there is `slr-ui` folder that includes main styles (ui elements) for project**

+Angular app should have localization for a feature.
+So don't forget to create localization support on project setup.

 > **If project will need to use [Angular material](https://material.angular.io/), `theming` or `custom-theme` should be defined in `slr-ui` library!**